benkeks/dgx9142/README.md

 * `Right mouse button`: give command (move to or attack)
 * `X`: Cancel command

 `Enter` activates the chat.
-You can also control parts of the game from there, the commands are explained if you enter `\help`.
+You can also control parts of the game from there, the commands are explained if you enter `/help`.

 `F1` shows a list of the active players and their score.